hellovertex/prl_baselines/README.md

 Possible values are
 `'0.01-0.02'`, ... `'0.25-0.50', '0.50-1.00', '1.00-2.00', '10.00-20.00',` etc.

+Tip 1: As the BulkHands.zip downlaoded from hsmithy can be very large (200.000 files unzipped), it is recommended to generate multiple smaller zip files and run `run_generate_train_data` for each of these, possibly on different machines simultaneously.

+Tip 2: By passing `--unzipped_dir` flag, the `--zip_path` parameter is ignored and unzipping will be skipped.
+Instead training data will be generated from .txt files found in `unzipped_dir`

 ## When running from Azure ML - VM
 1. Before executing the `run_generate_train_data` script
  - **provide the .zip file as a dataset inside Azure ML**.